GenericMappingTools/gmt/doc/rst/source/mapproject.rst

     Determine the shortest distance from the input data points to the line(s) given in the ASCII multisegment file *line.xy*.
 The distance and the coordinates of the nearest point will be appended to the output as three new columns.
-Append the distance unit (see UNITS), including **c** (Cartesian distance using input coordinates) or **C** (Cartesian distance using projected coordinates).
+Append the distance unit (see UNITS for available units and how distances are computed), including **c** (Cartesian distance using input coordinates) or **C** (Cartesian distance using projected coordinates).
 The **C** unit requires **-R** and **-J** to be set.
 Finally, append **+p** to